NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/gitlab.md

 ### Connecting to the web application

 You can now test the end-to-end configuration for the web application.
 Visit the subdomain created for the web application.
-Cloudflare Access will prompt you to authenticate.
+Khulnasoft Access will prompt you to authenticate.
 Login with your provider.

 Once authenticated, you should see the GitLab web application.